jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-10.md

 showed that it was a bogey.
 But no less an authority than Mr. Keynes attempted to revitalise it in the post-war period!
 And as late as 1925, Mr. H.Wright in his book on Population spoke of “wasting the gains of civilization on a mere increase in numbers.”
-Will economics never come of age?
+Will economics never come of age? -->
-Can Capitalism Survive?116

 the capitalist sphere had been exploited in the sense that diminishing returns would now be due to assert themselves.
 This however is not the case and, as was just pointed out, the decreasing rate of increase in population removes